-Learning Walks Weekly
+Learning Walks Documented Weekly in your weekly logs

 Principal Residents will conduct Learning Walks of teachers and students at a minimum of two times per week.
 Through conversations with Principal Mentors and Executive Coaches, the Principal Residents will develop "look fors" for each of the learning walks.